life-points/website/content/posts/2018-04-25-finding-peace-after-physical-trauma-guest-blog.md

   - Inspiration
 draft: false
 ---
-**I am thankful to my dear friend, Cynthia, for being brave and sharing her story of her traumatic brain injury below.
-Cynthia is an passionate art teacher, talented artist, and long time vegetarian.
-Below you will see how she has learned from her journey and risen above it.**
+**I am thankful to my dear friend, Cynthia, for bravely sharing her story of her traumatic brain injury below.
+Cynthia is a passionate art teacher, talented artist, and long time vegetarian.
+Below you will see how she has learned from her long journey and risen above it.**

 In October of 2016, I suffered a traumatic brain injury after slipping in a stairwell in my apartment building.
 After the initial shock of realizing that I had just fallen down a flight of stairs, I thought to myself, “I’m going to be ok.
 This fall will probably amount to nothing and I’ll take a day off from work tomorrow and return on Monday”.
 A nice thought, but unfortunately, as I have learned over the past 19 months, that was not the case.